QubitProducts/qubit-react/README.md

 A unique `id` is required for each wrapped component.
 It is recommended that all props passed to the wrapped component are also passed to the wrapper.
 All the props passed to the wrapper component will be forwarded to your custom render function.

 ## Usage
+_This section refers to the code that you write inside Qubit's platform._

 In Qubit Experiences use `qubit-react/experience` to interact with the wrapper.